9: …And the World Will Go On Without You

 V glared softly, and looked away.
 “If you tried to hug me.
 Crippled as I am, I couldn’t stop you.”

 N stared dumbly for a moment before he got it.
 He shifted over slowly, climbing to her spot throned atop the pile.
-He watched her face for some hesitation, and she just returned a withering look.
+He watched this face for some hesitation, and she just returned a withering look.
 He blushed.

 They stayed like that for a moment.